herrjulz/aviator/README.md

 ```
 ---

-#### Read From & Write To Internal Variables
+#### Read From and Write To Internal Datatsore

 Sometimes it is required to do more than one merge step, which creates intermediate YAML files.
-In this case you can save merge results to internal variables which are defined in double courly braces `{{var}}`.
-You can read from & write to such a variable.
-Internal variables also work as directories and can be used with `to_dir`.
+In this case you can save merge results to internal datastore/cache which you can write/read by surrounding your location with double courly braces `{{file|dir}}`.
+Internal cache also work as directories and can be used with `to_dir`.

 Example: